rianhunter/dbxfs/README.md

 ## (Optional) Install FUSE

-macOS users can skip this.
+non-Linux users can skip this.
 If you are on Linux, you must install your OS's FUSE library.
 On Debian/Ubuntu, install the `libfuse2` package, on Fedora install `fuse`.